Snapbrillia/quadraticvoting/src/README.md

 - Registration fees are paid,

+- Signed by the public key hash stated in `RegistrationInfo`,

 - There is exactly 1 `S` present in inputs, and 1 in outputs (should it also validate the two share the same address?).
 From this point forward, we'll call this "`S` is present,"